ArvinChangz/react-keep/README.md

 - Ability to add plaintext as a note.
 - Edit notes from a pop-up and enable autosave.
 - View a list of all existing notes.
+- New: Able to add unordered lists, checkboxes, and images.

 ## Priview